shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image41.png)

     Notice it is easy to copy visuals from an existing report and paste them into a report that connects to semantic model.
 Note that the table names, column names, and measure names must be the same for copy and paste to work.
-If they are not the same you may have an error, but this can be easily resolved.
+If they are not the same, you may have an error, but this can be easily resolved.

 13. Navigate to **FAIAD.pbix** and select Sales over time line chart.